The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Skill levels
 1 - **Basic skills** in Python programming are a **must**!
 - Advice: take 5 to 10 days to study the great beginner course 'Python for Everybody' by Charles Severance (dr. Chuck).
-  - It's all Open Content and free to re-use and... also aimed at datascientists with it's focus on data processing!
+  - It's all Open Content and free to re-use and... also aimed at data scientists with it's focus on data processing!
   - Website Python for Everybody            : [https://www.py4e.com/](https://www.py4e.com/)
   - Free e-book 'Exploring Data in Python 3': [https://www.py4e.com/book](https://www.py4e.com/book)